Skip to main content

 nano /etc/haproxy/haproxy.cfg

-The first item that we need to adjust is the mode that HAProxy will be operating in.
+The first item to adjust is the mode that HAProxy will be operating in.
 We want to configure TCP, or layer 4 load balancing.
-To do this, we need to alter the mode line to tcpin the defaults section.
-We should also change the option immediately following that deals with the log, it should be tcplog:
+To do this, alter the mode line in the defaults section to tcp.
+Then change the option line immediately following to tcplog:

 Contents of /etc/haproxy/haproxy.cfg